-The U of D Jesuit Hall of Fame was established in 2014 to honor the best athletes that have donned the Maroon and White.
-Each year, in addition to the inductees, the department has the opportunity to add past teams to the Ring of Honor and recognize an individual for distinguished service.
-Below you can find each team and individual honored in the short history of the Hall of Fame.
-Can you think of someone who deserves to be in the Hall of Fame?
-Fill out a nomination form here.
+The U of D Jesuit Athletic Hall of Fame was established in 2014 to honor the best athletes that have donned the Maroon and White.
+Each year, in addition to the inductees, the athletic department has the opportunity to add past teams to the Ring of Honor and recognize an individual for distinguished service.